 Unless the front-end developers who are going to code your designs are independent enough to retrieve the design assets directly from your XD file, chances are you will be the one having to export all the assets for them.

 By assets, I mean those design files that will be needed by the developers to re-create what you designed, using HTML/CSS/JS in case of a website, or native languages like Swift or Java in case of iOS and Android apps.

 In general, the most common assets are bitmap images, icons and background patterns.

 You might also need to simply export some of your artboards in order to present your work to your clients or coworkers.

-At the moment, in Adobe XD you can export design assets as PNG, SVG and PDF formats.
+At the moment, in Adobe XD you can export design assets as PNG, PDF, SVG and JPG formats.

 To export one or more assets:

 1. Select one or multiple objects directly from your artboards or from the layers panel.